-Living with the Land Future World — Epcot
+Living with the Land

-The attraction’s introduction floats riders throug tropical, desert, and prairie biomes that existed before humans arrived.
-The automated narration explains all about four greenhouses and the aquaculture facility.
+An introduction shows tropic, desert, and prairie biomes that existed before humans arrived.
+The automated narration explains all about the four greenhouses and the aquaculture facility.

 - The Tropics Greenhouse – crops such as rice, sugar cane, peanuts, cacao, and bananas are usually grown under the 60-foot dome.
 These crops can be found in Southeast Asia, Africa, Latin America and the southern United States.